Retirement Planning

 Stakeholder Pension

 A stakeholder pension is a form of personal pension that has to satisfy a number of criteria to have the designation of 'stakeholder'.
 Initially formulated by the government to provide consumers with an instantly recognisable 'fair deal', stakeholder pensions have strict limits on the annual management charge applicable, are not allowed to charge individuals to transfer monies in or out, have low minimum levels of contribution and must be run for the benefit of their members.
-Legislation also states that any UK based employer with 5 or more employees, has to offer at the very least a stakeholder pension to their staff.
+Legislation also states that any UK based employer with 5 or more employees, has to offer at the very least a stakeholder pension scheme to their staff.

 Self Invested Personal Pension (SIPP)